Author: George Lincoln

 Mutual Aid

 ActivateMaine has created a site, SNAP Into Action: “a statewide effort to help those who are affected by the freezing of benefits due to the Government shut down.”
 Even though the Government is “open” now, hunger issues continue for people around the country.
+Activate Maine also has a Mutual Aid page with lots of resources.

 Heating Assistance: If you have friends, neighbors, or need support for Heating Assistance, Li Heap funds have been authorized for Maine, Click here to learn more about applying for LIHEAP assistance.
 Collins and King were involved in pushing that this money get released after the Government shutdown.